2014 Bahrain Grand Prix: Practice

 There were practice sessions—two 90-minute sessions on Friday and a third one-hour on Saturday—preceding Sunday's race.
-Hamilton lapped fastest in the first practice session at 1 minute and 37.502 seconds; Rosberg, Alonso, Nico Hülkenberg, Button, Kimi Räikkönen, Magnussen, Daniil Kvyat, Sergio Pérez and Sebastian Vettel were in positions two to ten.
-In the second practice session, held in cooler weather, Hamilton recorded the day's fastest lap of 1 minute and 34.325 seconds, with teammate Rosberg in second.
+Hamilton lapped fastest in the first practice session at 1:37.502; Rosberg, Alonso, Nico Hülkenberg, Button, Kimi Räikkönen, Magnussen, Daniil Kvyat, Sergio Pérez and Sebastian Vettel were in positions two to ten.
+In the second practice session, held in cooler weather, Hamilton recorded the day's fastest lap of 1:34.325, with teammate Rosberg in second.
 Alonso, Daniel Ricciardo, Felipe Massa, Vettel, Magnussen, Pérez and Bottas followed in the top ten.
 Pastor Maldonado damaged his car after it went airborne from striking the turn four exit kerbs, and Max Chilton lost control of his Marussia braking for the same corner due to a front-left brake disc failure.
 Pérez swerved to avoid hitting Rosberg who slowed in the 13th and 14th turns.
 The stewards reprimanded Rosberg, while Gutiérrez was not penalised for impeding Massa in the same area.
 The turn four kerb was removed by course officials following complaints from several drivers.
 The FIA's race director Charlie Whiting wrote to all teams warning that the track limits would be strictly enforced in the event any driver was shown to gain an advantage by going over this area.
 Several cars ran wide at the entry of turn 11 during the second session because of a breezy tail wind on the backstraight.
-Hamilton set the fastest lap with a time of 1 minute and 35.324 seconds, ahead of Rosberg, Pérez.
+Hamilton set the fastest lap with a time of 1:35.324, ahead of Rosberg, Pérez.
 Bottas, Massa, Button, Alonso, Hülkenberg, Kvyat and Räikkönen.
 Vettel missed the session's final 20 minutes because he spun at the second turn's exit and beached his car in the corner's gravel trap.